ajakhotia/robotFarm/README.md

 You can find detailed instructions in the [Setup](#-Setup) section, but here are a few quick start options for the impatient.

+> If you are planning on iterating on the builds or making robotFarm the basis
+> for your project long term, it's best to follow the [Setup](#-Setup) section.

 ### 🐳 Prebuilt Docker images

 Pull the CI-generated Docker image with: